nicolayro/onion-routing/README.md

 We are free to use any programming language, but C++ or Rust implementations are more desired.
 Even though I would really like to learn more C++, given the complexity of the task I chose to use Java, as it is what I'm most comfortable with.

 ## Implemented functionality
+- Nodes that can receive and send trafic
+- Key generation and exchange for encryption
+- Making requests to local endpoints, but passing through three nodes before hand.

 ## Plans